-- Most experts say the Paris Agreement will not be enough to prevent the global average temperature from rising 1.5°C. If that happens, the world will suffer devastating consequences, such as heat waves and floods.
+- Experts say the Paris Agreement is not enough to prevent the global average temperature from rising 1.5°C. When that happens, the world will suffer devastating consequences, such as heat waves and floods.

 Over the last several decades, governments have collectively pledged to slow global warming.
 But despite intensified diplomacy, the world could soon face devastating consequences of climate change.